someshc8i/reference-sequence-fetcher/docs/getting_started.rst

    pip install reference_sequence_fetcher

-See :ref:`Installation<installation>` for options for alternative installation methods.
+See Installation for options for alternative installation methods.

 Create a new Fetcher instance
 ==============================